CloudLabs-Samples/EduLabs/Security-ISV/PaloAlto/01-Getting started with the PaloAlto Network Dashboard.md

 > Note: Since it is a new firewall, it doesn't have any traffic yet and can view the dashboard at the end.

-# Summary
-In this task you accessed the PaloAlto VMseries Firewall dashboard using the PaloAltoVMseriesURL.

 # Task 2: Login to Azure Portal